My zone

 I forgot a long time ago what it’s like to spend more than 2 minutes in the toilet.
 I prefer not to close the door because kids are banging on the bathroom door, like FBI CREW, begging for milk.
 But if I try with the door open, it becomes impossible because two little eyes are staring at me. https://littlepuzzlesandme.com/ordinary-mornings-by-boss-baby/

-Only my husband and his going to the toilet is like stepping into a time machine and being transferred to the zone of peace and quiet, to the Internet zone.
-He traveled to a different male world and a different male space.
-His journeys last from 10 to 15 minutes, the record was a journey of 35 minutes.
-Sounds like I’m counting, but I’m counting and admiring my chipmunks.
+Only my husband and his trips to the bathroom are like stepping into a time machine and transporting himself to a zone of peace and quiet, to the internet.
+While on the bathroom floor, he traveled to another world of men, another space of men.
+His trips last 10 to 15 minutes, the record being a 35-minute trip.
+It sounds like I’m counting, but I’m counting and admiring my little ones.
 They don’t even think about where Dad is.
-And the funniest thing is when they ask about Daddy and I say:
+And the funniest thing is when they ask about Dad and I say:

 They don’t care anymore.
 Here I was reminded of one of the parental jokes: